intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 accepted again, because doing so would change the content of the guest private page to a zero page with possible security implications (zeroing out keys, secrets, etc.).
-Additionally, per current design of the TDX module (and given that a TD guest opts-in for such notifications), certain events (like TDX guest memory access to a non-accepted page) can result in a #VE inserted by the TDX guest module.
+Additionally, per current design of the TDX module, certain events (like TDX guest memory access to a non-accepted page) can result in a #VE event inserted by the TDX guest module.
 Please see section 16.3.3 in `Intel TDX module architecture specification <https://www.intel.com/content/dam/develop/external/us/en/documents/tdx-module-1.0-public-spec-v0.931.pdf>`_ for more details.
+The guest kernel must always check the cause of a #VE event and panic if it sees a #VE event that is caused by access to a TDX guest private page.
+If this check is not implemented, it opens a TDX guest to many attacks against the content of the TDX guest private memory.
-For the Linux kernel is very important that such #VE notifications do not happen during certain TDX guest critical code paths (see `Safety against #VE in kernel code`_ for more details).
+For the Linux guest kernel specifically, it is also very important that such #VE notifications do not happen during certain TDX guest critical code paths.
+The section `Safety against #VE in kernel code`_ provides more details, as well as describes how Linux guest kernel avoids
+#VE events altogether.

 TDVF conversion
 ---------------